Official Biography

 In March 2014 Bäckman was invited to participate in the Crimean referendum as an international observer.

 In April 2014, Bäckman revealed the co-operation of the Finnish state broadcasting company Yleisradio (YLE) with Baltic and American secret services.
 It was certified that the Estonian security police (KAPO) secretly trained YLE journalists to write against Russia.
-Finnish journalists travelled to Estonia to receive training from KAPO officers, who also traveled to Helsinki to train YLE journalists in strictly confidential educational events.
-Later, in parliamentary hearing on information war, YLE news chief Atte Jääskeläinen admitted the co-operation.
+Finnish journalists travelled to Estonia to receive training from KAPO officers, who also traveled to Helsinki to train YLE journalists in confidential educational events.
+Later, in parliamentary hearing, YLE news chief Atte Jääskeläinen admitted the co-operation.

 In May 2014 the authorities of Moldova arrested Bäckman after his visit to Transnistria and Gagauzia, accused him of endangering the security of state, and deported him.